freenas/freenas-docs/userguide/system.rst

 time.
 If you would like the script to run immediately, the system must be rebooted.

-If the autotune script finds any settings that need adjusting, the changed values will appear in
+If the autotune script adjusts any settings, the changed values appear in
 :menuselection:`System --> Tunables`.
-If you do not like the changes, you can modify the values that are displayed in the GUI and your changes will override the values that were created by the autotune script.
-However, if you delete a tunable that was created by autotune, it will be recreated at next boot.
-This is because autotune only creates values that do not already exist.
+These values can be modified and overridden.
+Note that deleting tunables that were created by autotune only affects the current session, as autotune-set tunables are recreated at boot.

-If you are trying to increase the performance of your %brand% system and suspect that the current hardware may be limiting performance, try enabling autotune.
+When attempting to increase the performance of the %brand% system, and particularly when the current hardware may be limiting performance, try enabling autotune.

-If you wish to read the script to see which checks are performed, the script is located in :file:`/usr/local/bin/autotune`.
+For those who wish to see which checks are performed, the autotune script is located in :file:`/usr/local/bin/autotune`.
 #endif freenas
 #ifdef truenas
-%brand% provides an autotune script which attempts to optimize the system.
-The :guilabel:`Enable autotune` checkbox in :menuselection:`System --> Advanced` is checked by default, meaning that this script runs automatically.
-It is recommended to not disable this setting unless you are advised to do so by an iXsystems support engineer.
+%brand% provides an autotune script which optimizes the system.
+The :guilabel:`Enable autotune` checkbox in :menuselection:`System --> Advanced` is checked by default, so this script runs automatically.
+It is recommended to leave autotune enabled unless advised otherwise by an iXsystems support engineer.

-If the autotune script adjusts any settings, the changed values will appear in
+If the autotune script adjusts any settings, the changed values appear in
 :menuselection:`System --> Tunables`.
-While you can modify, which will override, these values, speak to your support engineer before doing so as this may have a negative impact on system performance.
-Note that if you delete a tunable that was created by autotune, it will be recreated at next boot.
+While these values can be modified and overridden, speak to your support engineer beforehand as manual changes can have a negative impact on system performance.
+Note that deleting tunables that were created by autotune only affects the current session, as autotune-set tunables are recreated at boot.

-If you wish to read the script to see which checks are performed, the script is located in :file:`/usr/local/bin/autotune`.
+For those who wish to see which checks are performed, the autotune script is located in :file:`/usr/local/bin/autotune`.
 #endif truenas